raw-lab/cerberus/README.md

 | [FESNov](https://zenodo.org/records/10242439) | 2024 | 1 | [Rodríguez del Río et al. 2024](https://www.nature.com/articles/s41586-023-06955-z) | Coming soon |

+> [!NOTE]
-- NOTE: The KEGG database contains KOs related to Human disease.
+> The KEGG database contains KOs related to Human disease.
 It is possible that these will show up in the results, even when analyzing microbes. eggNOG and FunGene database are coming soon.
 If you want a custom HMM build please let us know by email or leaving an issue.

 ### Custom Database